ycidev/python-curses-snake/README.md

 # python-curses-snake
-To execute this file you need to install the following python modules:
+To execute this file you need to install the following python module:
   -ncurses (pip install windows-curses)
-  -winsound (pip install